enricoguerriero/DeepNeuralNetworkProject/README.md

 ### How to use it

+To install all the necessary library, just run in the terminal "pip install -r requirements.txt".

 7 different programs can be run:

 - TicTacToe_qlearning.ipynb is a simple notebook that does "traditional" reinforcement learning on TicTacToe, the notebook can be run and in the last block you can play against the model you trained